3rl-io/spidgets-3dof/README.md

 2. nodejs-based process `ar-server` manages the connection, corrects for yaw drift, and exposes the euler angles on a socket.io connection.
 Also exposes functions like re-centering and power save mode

 3. Front-end in [webroot/index.html](https://github.com/3rl-io/spidgets-3dof/blob/master/webroot/index.html) uses `spidgets-core` to position the widgets and convert euler angles to matrix3d calculations to simulate 3D space

 ---
+## Calibration:

+Calibration is a one-minute process that measures yaw drift rate and saves it to a file.
+This process will run automatically during first time setup.
+It can also be run manually like so:

+`bin/ar-server --cal`

+The glasses should be placed upright on a flat stable surface for the full 60 seconds.
+If you usually use your glasses while reclined, it will be more accurate to wear them during the test.
+The measurement starts 5 seconds after the command to allow time to get comfortable.
+You can move freely during the test but should be in the same orientation at T+5 and T+60.

+---
 ## Build and run manually